raphael-proust/OGL-SRD5/pages/13.treasure/default.md

 You gain a +3 bonus to attack and damage rolls made with this magic weapon.
 When you hit a fiend or an undead with it, that creature takes an extra 2d10 radiant damage.

-While you hold the drawn sword, it creates an aura in a 10-foot radius around you.
+While you hold the drawn sword, it creates an aura in a 3.0m radius around you.
 You and all creatures friendly to you in the aura have advantage on saving throws against spells and other magical effects.
-If you have 17 or more levels in the paladin class, the radius of the aura increases to 30 feet.
+If you have 17 or more levels in the paladin class, the radius of the aura increases to 9.0m.

 ### Horn of Blasting

 *Wondrous item, rare*

-You can use an action to speak the horn's command word and then blow the horn, which emits a thunderous blast in a 30-foot cone that is audible 600 feet away.
+You can use an action to speak the horn's command word and then blow the horn, which emits a thunderous blast in a 9.0m cone that is audible 180.0m away.
 Each creature in the cone must make a DC 15 Constitution saving throw.
 On a failed save, a creature takes 5d6 thunder damage and is deafened for 1 minute.
 On a successful save, a creature takes half as much damage and isn't deafened.
 Creatures and objects made of glass or crystal have disadvantage on the saving throw and take 10d6 thunder damage instead of 5d6.

 Each use of the horn's magic has a 20 percent chance of causing the horn to explode.
 The explosion deals 10d6 fire damage to the blower and destroys the horn.